prodriguezsosa/conText/vignettes/quickstart.md

 (2021)](https://github.com/prodriguezsosa/EmbeddingRegression) we show
 how `a la carte` embeddings can be used within a regression-framework that allows us to perform statistical inference using embeddings.
 To do so we use the function `conText::conText()`.
-The data must be a quanteda corpus with covariates stored as document variables (`docvars`).
+The data must be a `quanteda` corpus with covariates stored as document variables (`docvars`).

-First we specify the formula consisting of the target word of interest, *immigration* and the set of covariates –this follows a similar syntax as R’s `lm()` and `glm()` functions.
+First we specify the formula consisting of the target word of interest, *immigration* and the set of covariates--–this follows a similar syntax as R’s `lm()` and `glm()` functions.
 To use all covariates in the corpus’ docvars simply specify `immigration ~ .`.
 Similarly, if you want to embed the full documents rather than a specific target word, specify `. ~ party + gender`.
-Finally, the target argument can also be a phrase, simply wrap it in quotations – e.g. `"immigration reform" ~ party + gender`.
+Finally, the target argument can also be a phrase.
+To do so, simply wrap it in quotations--–e.g. `"immigration reform" ~ party + gender`.
 Covariates must either be binary indicator variables or discrete variables that can be transformed into binary indicator variables e.g. a character or factor variable with three states will be